axewhyzed/axewhyzed/README.md

 -->

 # About Me:
-- 🔭 I’m currently working on personal projects
+- 🔭 I’m currently working on a tiny project
-- 🌱 I’m currently learning full stack development
-- 🤔 I’m looking for help with web app development
-- 💬 I can keep talking about space 🌌
 - ⚡ Fun fact: This year, I finally created my own game in Unity3D !
 <br>